-The website consists of three innovative browser objects: Solutions, Consultants and Success Stories.
-Depending on the data you provide, you will be visible in one, two or all three browser objects.
-Additionally, the website includes a (non-technical) blog about market developments in the Power BI ecosystem and an overview of webinars around the Power BI platform as well as some helpful links.
+The website consists of three innovative browser objects: Solutions, Service Partners and Success Stories Additionally, the website includes a (non-technical) blog about market developments in the Power BI ecosystem and an overview of webinars around the Power BI platform as well as some helpful links.

 How is the product (solution) browser structured?

 The main sections are Visuals, Dashboards, Apps, Data Management and Connectors.

 - Visuals are extensions to the Power BI visual library

 - Dashboards are preconfigured reports for different subject areas

 - Data Management covers all tools to organize the data for reports in Power BI

 - Connectors are data connectors to different source systems

 - Apps are applications that use Power BI as a front end

 The Consultant browser allows you to sort, select and search consulting vendors by multiple criteria such as country (home country as well as countries in which services are delivered), service offering, further Microsoft competencies, other BI products supported and many more.